reaneyli/mBrainAligner-web/readme.md

-# Deploy mBrainAligner Demo on local machine (linux/Windows)
+# Deploy mBrainAligner-Web on local machine (linux/Windows)

 **Requirement: Python 3.x**
 With the `server-code` pack, place it inside folder `mBrainAligner`, along with `binary`, `doc`, `examples` and `src`.